 A 2017 study of hemp oil’s antibacterial properties inhibited the activity of various types of bacteria, including Staphylococcus aureus

-Staphylococcus aureus is a dangerous bacterium that can cause skin infections, pneumonia and infections of the skin, bone and heart valve.
+Staphylococcus aureus is a dangerous bacteria that can cause skin infections, pneumonia and infections of the skin, bone and heart valves.

-In conclusion, Hemp oil has an amazing range of health benefits that can assist you in living your best life.
+So, in conclusion, hemp oil has an amazing range of health benefits that can assist you in living your best life.